nbeaver/why-linux-is-better/README.rst

 Update inertia.
 ~~~~~~~~~~~~~~~

-Another consequence of the single integrated window manager
+Another consequence of tying the desktop environment to the operating system version
-is that Windows users are resistant to change user interfaces,
+and providing a single desktop environment for a given version of Windows
-so improvements that require changes to the user interface are often delayed.
+is that improvements that require changes to the user interface are often delayed.

 ***
 UAC